NHL Hockey Ice Rink Dimensions

 Room Behind The Net – 11 Feet

 The second ice rink size we will go over is the Olympic ice or International ice size.
+These rinks typically follow the International Ice Hockey Federation (IIHF) guidelines.
 This size of rink is most popular in Europe and Russia and is used in the IIHF and the KHL, SHL, DEL and DM-Liga.
 You will also find Olympic ice sprinkled amongst most major Canadian cities used for international training and often used by college teams.
 Here are the major dimensions –

 Width – 100 Feet (15 feet wider than NHL)

 Room Behind The Net – 13 Feet (2 more than the NHL, actually makes a huge difference)